Azzrk-Docs/solid-principles/README.md

 - **Better Testability**

 Writing testable code is easier when following SOLID principles.
-For example, the Dependency Inversion Principle (DIP) encourages you to decouple your components, which in turn makes unit testing simpler and more isolated.
+For example, the Dependency Inversion Principle (DIP) encourages you to decouple your components, which in turn makes testing simpler and more isolated.

 - **Cleaner Code**